HYP3R00T/CelestialDocs/content/docs/contributing.md

 - Keep paragraphs short and focused (2–4 sentences).
 Use lists and code blocks where it helps readability.
 - Prefer plain Markdown (`.md`) for most pages.
 Use MDX (`.mdx`) only when you need interactive components or custom React work.
 - Use examples and copyable snippets for commands and configuration.
-- Add links to related docs and tag pages with `tags` where relevant.
+- Add links to related docs where relevant.

 ## PR review & acceptance criteria